-Osaka is blessed with countless buildings worth investigating if you're interested in architecture.
+Osaka is blessed with countless modern buildings worth investigating if you're interested in architecture.

 Its streets also have a special atmosphere at night.

 The area in Fukushima Ward in the north of the city, including Osaka Station City, rewards exploration.

 So I thought I'd make a film incorporating both things - a walk at night through an area containing some of my favourite architecture.

 I shot the film after going to a gig at a the 2nd Line live house in Fukushima ward.
 I starting filming around 10:45pm.

 The walk back to Osaka Station was a leisurely 15 minutes.